Aqil Agha: Hauran rebellion, imprisonment and escape

 Aqil's irregulars attracted the membership of local individuals and small clans.
 Along with his alliance with the two powerful tribes of the region, the Beni Sakhr and the Anizzah, Aqil's autonomy in the Galilee was further strengthened, although he was nominally subordinate to the Ottoman authorities.
-He based himself in the Zaydani fortress of I'billin, a mixed Muslim-Christian village between Acre and Nazareth that was previously fortified by the family of Zahir al-Umar.
+He based himself in the Zaydani fortress of I'billin, a mixed Muslim-Christian village between Acre and Nazareth that was previously fortified by the family of Daher al-Umar.
 By 1852, Aqil ceased residing in I'billin, preferring the traditional Bedouin lifestyle, dwelling in encampments and among his livestock.
 At this point, he ruled the area between Shefa-Amr to Beisan.
 He and his Hanadi tribesmen characteristically dressed in brown-striped robes.

 In 1852, he was commissioned by the Ottoman authorities to prevent the spread of a Druze rebellion from Hauran to northern Palestine.
 He successfully satisfied this request, aided by his Bedouin allies.
 Among his assignments during the rebellion was the protection from Bedouin raiders of a supply route which the Ottomans used to send ammunition to their troops in Hauran.
 Aqil and his men accomplished the task successfully.

 Despite his successes during the Druze revolt, the authorities, with whom he always had a tense relationship, grew wary of his strength and subsequently arrested him in a nighttime raid.
 He was sent to Istanbul by sea and from there he was sent to serve a prison sentence at the Widin fortress on the Danube River.
 Aqil was apparently loaned some money from the Latin Patriarch of Jerusalem, who had accompanied him on the ship ride to Istanbul, and Aqil used those funds to purchase a fake passport.
 With the passport and a disguise, he and an Albanian inmate named Hasan Agha escaped Widin in 1854 and reached Salonica.
 From there, Aqil departed to Anatolia and then Aleppo.
 Aqil resumed his Bedouin lifestyle of raiding and nomadic dwelling.